activeviam/mac/docs/setting_up/importing.md

 `.json` files present in the configured folder and all its child directories will be read by the application.

-Imported data will be tagged with the name of the subdirectory it is in through the `[Import info].[Import info]` hierarchy.
+Imported data will be tagged with the name of the enclosing subdirectory through the `[Import info].[Import info]` hierarchy.
 Files located at the root of statistics folder will be tagged with a generated name following the format `autoload-<datetime>`.